| Main index | About author |

 PR-Squared in the contest of the election to the Eighteenth Knesset held on 10th February 2009.

-Superseded papers on PR-Squared: PR-Squared, the original description, a fully-worked example, some technical notes, PR-Squared in the context of New Zealand, and an updated table containing the results of the NZ 1999 election; PR-Squared: UK 2001 results, and voting power.
+Superseded papers on PR-Squared: PR-Squared, the original description, PR-Squared: A New Description, a fully-worked example, some technical notes, PR-Squared in the context of New Zealand, and an updated table containing the results of the NZ 1999 election; PR-Squared: UK 2001 results, and voting power.

 Examples of unusual voting systems